AnonCatalyst/Odinova/README.md

 Odinova Digital Tiger is an advanced application designed for Open-Source Intelligence (OSINT), equipped with versatile tools and a user-friendly interface to streamline investigative workflows and enhance data analysis capabilities.

-## Key Components and Features

-### Holehe: Email Registry Search

-**Purpose:** Performs email reconnaissance across various platforms without alerting targets.

-- **Features:**
-  - **Email Input:** Allows users to enter an email for searching.
-  - **Options:** Includes checkboxes for creating CSV reports and searching for only used accounts.
-  - **Output Display:** Shows detailed results in a QTextEdit widget.
-  - **Status Updates:** Provides real-time updates on the tool's progress and completion.

-### Blackbird: Social Media Search

-**Purpose:** Enables users to search social media platforms for specific email addresses.

-- **Features:**
-  - **Interface:** Provides a clean interface with descriptive labels and input fields.
-  - **Checkboxes:** Allows users to specify options like creating CSV reports and searching for used accounts only.
-  - **Execution:** Runs searches in a separate thread to prevent UI blocking.
-  - **Output:** Displays results in a QTextEdit widget, ensuring clear visibility of findings.

-### PyDork: Web Search

-**Purpose:** Facilitates web searches across multiple search engines for specified queries.

-- **Features:**
-  - **Search Engines:** Supports Google, DuckDuckGo, and Onion network searches.
-  - **User Interface:** Provides intuitive input fields and buttons for seamless search execution.
-  - **Output Display:** Utilizes QTextEdit for presenting search results, ensuring readability.
-  - **Real-time Updates:** Updates status labels to reflect search progress and completion.

-### UnderworldQuestWindow: Deep Web Exploration

-**Purpose:** Explores the depths of the web for hidden sites based on user queries.

-- **Features:**
-  - **Search Options:** Includes fields for entering search queries and specifying search amounts.
-  - **Proxy Support:** Provides an option to perform searches with proxy settings.
-  - **Status Updates:** Updates a QLabel to inform users about search progress and completion.
-  - **Results Display:** Utilizes QTextEdit to display detailed search results for comprehensive analysis.

 ### Documenter: Document Management

 **Purpose:** Manages and documents investigative findings through documentation files.